robocupmipt/TeamResearchReport/README.md

 # TeamResearchReport
-Release paper of RoboCup 2019
+Release paper of Starkit team on RoboCup 2019